pajarorrojo/es-theme-PlayStation-X/README.md

 Hope you enjoy! any suggestion is fully welcomed.

+Note: For a better user experience with the layouts, is recommended to set instant transition style in UI global settings

 ### HOW TO CHANGE CUSTOM AVATAR AND USERNAME?

 The 2 files are located in the root folder.